rickellis/Astro/README.md

     var dist = A.get.lunarDistance(new Date, lat, lon)

-    //  Takes the following arguments:
+Takes three arguments:

-    //      object: A Javascript date object.
+    object: A Javascript date object.
-    //      number: options number of decimal places to show
+    number: options number of decimal places to show
-    //      bool: Whether to format the number with commas
+    bool: Whether to format the number with commas

-    //
-    //  Returns an object with:
+Returns an object with:

-    //  {
+    {
-    //      kilometers: Distance to the moon in kilometers
+        kilometers: Distance to the moon in kilometers
-    //      miles: Distance to the moon in miles
+        miles: Distance to the moon in miles
-    //  }
+    }

 ---